thecodingmachine/kickoff-docker-php/README.md

 127.0.0.1   graylog.my-awesome-project.local
 ```

 **Tip:** don't want to update your hosts file?
-Replace `project.virtualhost.local` with `my-awesome-project.127.0.0.1.xip.io` in your `kickoff.yml` file.
+Set `project.virtualhost.local` to `my-awesome-project.127.0.0.1.xip.io` in your `kickoff.yml` file.
 You're application will be available under https://www.my-awesome-project.127.0.0.1.xip.io/!

 Good :smiley:?
 We're now done with the configuration! :metal: